-The main treatments include chemotherapy, steroids and targeted therapy.
-Your treatment plan depends on the type and stage of myeloma, your symptoms, and general health.
+The main treatments include targeted cancer drugs, chemotherapy and steroids.
+Your treatment plan depends on your symptoms and general health.

 The main treatments for myeloma are chemotherapy, steroids and targeted cancer drugs.
 You usually have a combination of treatments.
 Find out about these and how your doctor decides which treatment you need.